Two State Settlement

 The most basic staples of life are food, water, and shelter.
 Both territories are considered water scarce with only 19% of Arabs in Gaza reporting no problem with their piped water and less than half of the population in the West Bank being satisfied with their piped water.
 (6) This is in regard to water they have access to not satisfaction related to their access to water.

 Based on these figures, the income of most Arabs living in the Palestinian territories is barely adequate to meet their needs.
 The UN considers a poor person as someone earning 4.6 dollars per day which the Palestinian Central Bureau of Statistics states is the minimum required to meet the basic needs of shelter, food, and clothing.
-Evident by those living in deep poverty, (less than 3.6 dollars per day) and the number of areas where Arabs have inadequate access to food and water, most do not have an income that suffices for even basic needs.
+Palestinians are living in deep poverty, have inadequate access to food and water, most do not have an income that suffices for even the most basic needs.

 In 2018, between March 30th and November 19th, Israeli forces killed 226 Arabs in the West Bank and Gaza and injured more than 5800.
 Some of the casualties resulted from air and artillery strikes in Gaza.
 This is an average of 1 Arab killed per day and 25 injured per day.